Signed in as:

 Insufficient work space: indoor access to the chimney breach and appliance(s) is required - no exceptions.
 Technicians will not remove and reorganize a customer's items and belongings.
 A cleared path to the heating appliance(s) with adequate room to work and to stage equipment must be arranged prior to arrival, otherwise a service charge will be issued, and the appointment canceled.

-Heating system chimneys will not be serviced if the appliance is located in a dirt-floor crawlspace.
+Heating system chimneys will not be serviced if access to the appliance is located in a dirt-floor crawlspace.

 When: